 Why the Face?

 Practicing to direct the beam to the face is important for two reasons.
 First, the beam will serve to remove a potential/actual threats visual horizon, meaning that it steals their ability to focus and seriously /totally removes their peripheral vision.
 Even if a threat attempts to shield their face or look away from the beam, they are still affected as they still will not be able to focus on you when doing so.
 Second, and this second reason is far more important; there is a tendency to direct light to the body.
-It has been my observation during my time teaching shooters low-light techniquesthat those who have little to no training with low light tend to direct the beam to the body, especially with WMLs.
-This appears to be more or less natural and may be because firearms training in general spends more time focused on shooting the body (the chest) than the head.
+It has been my observation during my time teaching shooters low-light techniques that those who have little to no training with low light tend to direct the beam to the body, especially with WMLs.
+This appears to be more or less natural and might be due to the fact that firearms training, in general, spends more time focused on shooting the body (the chest) than the head.
 Another reason is that we are often trained to look at the hands, directing the light lower on the body helps us see them.

 The benefits of a ready light.